natural/java2python/doc/intro.rst

 over a cliff with that `++x` expression.
 If the increment had been done on the other side of the variable, the meaning of the statement would have changed and the Python code would have been wrong.
-Fortuatly, I've driven by lots of cliffs and have been scared by all of them so I thought of this ahead of time and decided to do something about it::
+Fortunately, I've driven by lots of cliffs and have been scared by all of them so I thought of this ahead of time and decided to do something about it::